-The Annex is also in addition to the methodologies that have been approved by the NRAs in accordance with article 6(3) of the SOGL.
+The Annex is also in addition to the methodologies that are required to be approved by the NRAs in accordance with article 6(3) of the SOGL.
 This Annex includes references to these methodologies.
 Where NRAs approved an implementation date in future, this Annex describes the existing situation.
+The methodologies that are not required to be approved by NRAs in accordance with article 6(3) of the SOGL, are included in this annex.